SUMMER EMERGING ARTIST PROGRAM FAQs

 Q: When do the jobs start, and how long are the contracts?
 How many hours do I get?

 A: The earliest possible start date is May 11, 2020 and the last possible date of work is Aug 28, 2020.
 Contracts are typically eight weeks in length (the shortest possible is 6 weeks) and the longest contracts are 16 weeks.
-The minimum weekly hours allocated to your contract is 30, and the maximum is 40 hours.
+The minimum weekly hours allocated to your contract is 30, and the maximum is 40 hours. *** Due to COVID-19 the end date has been extended to Feb 28, 2021.
+We will update this as more information becomes available.

 Q: When will I find out if I have a job or not?